-As discussed in Note 4, the Company determined that the embedded conversion option is required to be separated from the 2026 Convertible Notes and accounted for as a freestanding derivative instrument subject to derivative accounting.
+As discussed in Note 7, the Company determined that the embedded conversion option is required to be separated from the 2026 Convertible Notes and accounted for as a freestanding derivative instrument subject to derivative accounting.
 The allocation of proceeds to the conversion option results in a discount on the 2026 Convertible Notes.
 The Company is amortizing the discount to interest expense over the term of the 2026 Convertible Notes using the effective interest method.

-A summary of the 2026 Convertible Notes at March 31, 2020 is as follows:
+A summary of the 2026 Convertible Notes at March 31, 2021 and December 31, 2020 is as follows:

-N Iarch 31, 2020
+March 31, 2021 De cember 31, 2020

-2026 Convertible Notes \$ 37,500
+2026 Convertible Notes \$ 37,500 \$ 37,500

-Less: unamortized discount (14,676)
+Less: unamortized discount (12,678) (13,193)

-22,824

-Accrued interest 2,475

-Total \$ 25,299
+Total \$ 24,822 \$ 24,307

-6. Income Taxes
+9. Income Taxes

-The Company did not provide for any income taxes in its consolidated statement of operations and comprehensive loss for the three month periods ended March 31, 2020 or 2019.
-The Company has provided a valuation allowance for the full amount of its net deferred tax assets because, at March 31, 2020 and December 31, 2019, it was more likely than not that any future benefit from deductible temporary differences and net operating loss and tax credit carryforwards would not be realized.
+The Company did not provide for any income taxes in its consolidated statement of operations and comprehensive income (loss) for the three month periods ended March 31, 2021 or 2020.
+While the Company has net income for the three months ended March 31, 2021, the Company is projecting book and tax losses for the full year ended 2021, for which it is more likely than not that the Company will not realize a benefit for, as the Company has recorded a full valuation allowance against its deferred tax assets.
+Thus, the Company has not recorded any income taxes for the three months ended March 31, 2021.
+The Company has provided a valuation allowance for the full amount of its net deferred tax assets because, at March 31, 2021 and December 31, 2020, it was more likely than not that any future benefit from deductible temporary differences and net operating loss and tax credit carryforwards would not be realized.

-The Company has not recorded any amounts for unrecognized tax benefits as of March 31, 2020 or December 31, 2019.
-As of March 31, 2020 and December 31, 2019, the Company had no accrued interest or tax penalties recorded related to income taxes.
-The Company's income tax return reporting periods since December 31, 2015 are open to income tax audit examination by the federal and state tax authorities.
+The Company has not recorded any amounts for unrecognized tax benefits as of March 31, 2021 or December 31, 2020.
+As of March 31, 2021 and December 31, 2020, the Company had no accrued interest or tax penalties recorded related to income taxes.
+The Company's income tax return reporting periods since December 31, 2017 are open to income tax audit examination by the federal and state tax authorities.
 In addition, because the Company has net operating loss carryforwards, the Internal Revenue Service is permitted to audit earlier years and propose adjustments up to the amount of net operating losses generated in those years.